danielscholl-osdu/indexer/docs/tutorial/PreviewFeatures.md

 If the property "index-augmenter-enabled" is not created or the property value is set to "false" (String type) in the given data partition, the configurations defined as type IndexPropertyPathConfiguration will be ignored and index extension will be disabled.

+## Case agnostic strict search and sort
+Currently for all strict searches we provide .keyword subfield.
+In this preview we are adding possibility to case agnostic strict search with additional .keywordLower subfield.
+This allows simpler querying values which casing might be non-trivial.
+Details how to construct search query to use consume this feature are described in search service tutorial.
+Also it allows to sort text values truly alphabetically as currently uppercase words are before lowercase letters.

+Feature is enabled for OSDU Data Platform deployment with keywordLower flag enabled in application properties file.